Differences between Regular Credit Cards vs. Credit Cards against FD

 Nowadays, just like you can take out a loan against your fixed deposit, you can also get a credit card against it.
 People who have difficulty qualifying for a credit card due to their low income or credit score can avail of an FD credit card.

-So how does a regular credit card differ from a credit card against FD?
-In this blog post, we will look at the differences between a standard and a fixed deposit credit card.
+So, how does a regular credit card differ from a credit card against FD?
+In this blog post, we will examine the differences between a standard and a fixed-deposit credit card.

 What is a regular credit card?

-A regular credit card is a payment tool used to make purchases and access money.
-Credit cards issued by banks and other financial organisations serve as a line of credit.
+A regular credit card is a payment instrument that allows you to purchase and access money.
+Credit cards issued by Banks and other financial organizations serve as a line of credit.

 Credit cards provide users with convenience and security, as they can be monitored and tracked in case of fraud or theft.